TheTarados/AssDeb/ReadMe.md

 The Challenge menu:
 - Open a challenge of your choice.
 This will switch to a layout with a description of the task at the bottom of the text area and a zone with the input/output of the tests on right of the text area.
 You can simply run your program to see the results.
 Upon completion of the tests, the timeline will be replaced with an indication of the success of the tests and the performances of your program.
 - Close the challenge and go back to the normal layout.

-This auto-save is a feature where, upon saving to a file or opening a file, any change done to the text area will impact the file you last opened/saved to.
-Closing the file will thus stop this synchronization.

 # Is AssDeb bug-free?